tothemoon-org/extension-blocks/spec.md

 and safe withdrawals are not activated within the terms, users and exchanges can refuse to acknolwedge blocks with the bit set as a soft-fork.

-#### Understanding of Future Deactivation Design

-After deactivation, it is expected by the community that exits from the extension block will still still be possible and secure according to the terms of the yet-to-be-designed soft-fork, but entrance into and transfer of funds within the extension block could be no longer permitted.
+It is possible to do a direct upgrade of the extension block by using the same output set upon BIP9 activation of the 28th bit in conjunction with new rules on another bit (e.g. 27th bit activates the new chain conditionally upon the 28th bit also being activated, creating a direct migration into a new extension block without new transactions on the main-chain).

 It is understood that this soft-fork will be overloaded with enforcement of withdrawal/redemption of funds so that it requires the script terms to be parsed upon withdrawal.

+#### Deactivation Option #2

+Upon activation of the 28th bit (voting start after midnight May 1st 2020 UTC, activation MUST be after midnight May 1st, 2021 UTC at 95% vote), no further transactions are permitted inside the extension block.
+Withdrawals to the main-chain only via merkle proofs are only permitted.

+This requires code and specification for merkle-proof withdrawals to be specified and available today.

+#### Deactivation via Merkle Tree Proofs.

 Redemption from the old extension block to the main-chain and new extension block can be migrated by way of merkle proofs to be designed in the future.